 - Pet Assurance

-Rescuing pets is what we live for and were excited to help you rescue a pet of your own!
+Rescuing pets is what we live for and we're excited to help you rescue a pet of your own!
 Adding a pet to the family is exciting and our team is here to ensure you find a purrfect fit!
-Adoptions are currently by appointment only, so be sure toview our adoptable animals and fill out the adoption application below to start the process.
+Adoptions are currently by appointment only, so take look at our adoptable animals and fill out the adoption application below to start the process.

 When you are ready to make the adoption official (either at meet & greet with traditional adoption or one week later with foster to adopt), the Adoption Coordinator will schedule the petfor an exit exam with a shelter veterinarian.
 Then you'll sign the adoption contract and receive a folder with allof the pets records (We DO NOT guarantee the health, age, breed or temperament of any shelter pet!
 We can only report what we observe or have been told by previous source.)